dgerrells/advent-of-code/src/day4/readme.md

 4. Compare correct checksum with given checksum.

 This got me the right answer and part 2.
 I am not happy with the test coverage and I want to dig into a way of creating test data after reading part two but I don't have as much time.
 Instead I will add what tests I can and move on to part 2.

+## Part 2 First go

+So part two took some time for me to understand what I needed to do.
+I got what the steps are for rotating the characters based on the number but had no idea what in the world I was suppose to compare the rotated name to.
+I ended up just guessing that it was 'north pole' or something.
+D:

+First thing is to split up the filtering in first solution to give me a list of valid sector infos.
+Refactored and old tests still worked.
+Woot!

+Nice, now with that the idea is to pipe this into a function for part two that will rotate each char based on sector number.
+I think I can use some module 26 or something to rotate.
+Once that is done, I am going to see if it has our magic word 'north pole'.

+Right, lets get to it.

+### Not too hard

+Ok so I did have to look up how to turn a javascript string to char code.
+We end up having to `-97` to get it in the range of a-z which means to convert back we add `+97`.

+Steps:

+1. Get char code
+2. convert to a-z range by - 97
+3. add sector number
+4. mod 26 to get rotated char
+5. add 97 back
+6. convert to char
+7. Profit

+Many steps but this ended up just being `String.fromCharCode((({letter}.charCodeAt(0) - 97 + {sector number}) % 26) + 97)`.
+I found that this gave the right solution but I am missing some test coverage.
+I do like the simplicity of this function but there could be an improvement by using a for loop and exiting early but this doesn't use for loops which is fun.

+Ok, commit and than off to write some tests.